 If travellers don’t know what’s permitted and what isn’t, they can’t be expected to do the right thing.
 So it’s vital to have a comprehensive policy that details preferred suppliers, class of travel, etc. But it’s even more important to communicate the policy and make sure anyone who travels is familiar with it.
 Highlight the need for visibility should something go wrong and urgent help is required.

-Mandating (or forcing traveller behaviour) is an effective approach, but one that is going out of vogue.
+Mandating traveller behaviour is an effective approach, but one that is going out of vogue.
 Many organisations prefer to encourage “buy-in” - getting travellers to embrace the policy and willingly follow it.
 Your approach will be determined by your organisational culture.
 Give travellers a voice - their ideas and suggestions are based on real experience.

 Online booking tools (OBTs) are now commonplace and should be configured to make it easy for travellers to use.
 Remember that everyone is now an ‘expert’ online booker of leisure travel, so your OBT must be at least as easy to use as the leisure tools.